10 home office setups that inspire productivity

 5. Neoclassical-inspired workspace/bedroom

 One of the “best” perks of WFH is having the opportunity to rest comfortably without worrying about someone invading your privacy during break time.
-And If you’re one of the few blessed people with a flexible work schedule, you can even rest your mind anytime–as needed.
+And If you’re one of the few blessed people with a flexible work schedule, you can rest your mind anytime–as needed.

 6. Simple yet complete